-Spring officially starts a week before Mother’s Day (Sun 20 Mar), so weather-permitting, of course, it’s a great time to get outdoors and enjoy a walk together.
+Although spring officially starts the day after Mother’s Day (Monday 20 March), weather-permitting, it could be a great time to get outdoors and enjoy a walk together.
 Perhaps this could double up as a walk down memory lane by venturing to a place you spent your childhood together – provided travel there isn’t too costly – our cheap travel guide has a variety of helpful ways to help you cut the price of train tickets.

 5. Host a family game night